Universal-Basic-Compute/kinos10/README.md

 # KinOS API

 KinOS API is the backend service for the KinOS Adaptive Context Management System.
-It provides endpoints for managing projects, messages, files, and text-to-speech functionality.
+It provides endpoints for managing kins, messages, files, and text-to-speech functionality.

 ## Features

-- **Project Management**: Create and manage projects for different customers
+- **kin Management**: Create and manage kins for different blueprints
 - **Message Handling**: Process user messages with Claude AI and Aider
-- **File Management**: Access and modify project files
+- **File Management**: Access and modify kin files
 - **Text-to-Speech**: Convert text to speech using ElevenLabs
 - **Debug Tools**: Endpoints for system diagnostics and monitoring